 Code language: CSS (css)

-this.Validate() validates the value of the controls that are losing focus if automatic validation is turned on. this.myBindingSource.EndEdit(), sends the changes to the data source(not the database yet), which is stored on volatile memory. myTableAdapter.Update(myDataSet), this is the actual method that is responsible for sending changes to the database.
-Here you can update a whole dataset or only a table, or even only one or couple of rows; it has several overloaded methods for each type.
+this.Validate() validates the value of the controls that are losing focus if automatic validation is turned on. “this.myBindingSource.EndEdit()”, sends the changes to the data source(not the database yet), which is stored on volatile memory. myTableAdapter.Update(myDataSet) is the method responsible for sending changes to the database.
+Here, you can update a whole dataset, only a table, or even only one or a couple of rows; it has several overloaded methods for each type.

 Don’t like to work with winform style?
 Looking for more advanced desktop UI?
 What about learning WPF application development?
 It will give you a nicer layout maker in XML format.
 Also, if you also work on web applications, then working with WPF will seem to be more familiar to you as because of its xml coded design and stylesheet applying strategy.
 Give it a try!

-I hope this simple tutorial on database driven windows application development with C# will help you in the way to create a large-scale project with reduced development time; where many developers still use manual ways by drag-drop form controls, then using their own buttons to save/insert,delete with their own implementation, where they often make several mistakes and resulting in a more time spent for bug fixing etc. There are also a lot of other features on visual studio/.NET, which I will try to describe in this blog from time to time.
+I hope this simple tutorial on database Windows application development with C# will help you in the way to create a large-scale project with reduced development time; many developers still use manual ways by drag-drop form controls, then using their buttons to save/insert, delete with their implementation, where they often make several mistakes and resulting in a more time spent for bug fixing etc. There are also a lot of other features on visual studio/.NET, which I will try to describe in this blog from time to time.
 Happy coding 🙂

 OK, I am learning on my own…